Entanglement and thermalization in open fermion systems: Models

 We describe the interaction of our leads with an environment using Markovian open system dynamics.
 The time evolution of the density matrix $\rho$ of the system is given by Lindblad's equation

 where $H$ is the full system Hamiltonian and $L_j$ are jump operators describing the coupling to the environment.
-The operator $\mathcal{L}$ is called the Liouvillean operator.
-The jump operators are taken to be linear in $c_\alpha$ and $c_\alpha^\dagger$ and therefore can be written as

-where $u_j$, $v_j$, $c = [c_1, \ldots, c_n]^T$ are column vectors.
-In the case of a non-interacting fermion system with bath operators linear in the fermion modes, the Lindblad equation reduces to a single particle equation for the Green's function \cite{2013NJPh...15h5001B}, as reviewed in Appendix A of \cite{mahajan2016entanglement}.
+The operator $\hat{\mathcal{L}}$ is called the Liouvillean super-operator and acts on the space of density matrix operators.
+Note that throughout this paper we set $\hbar = 1$.

-We construct the jump operators so that, absent a coupling to the wire, each lead would be driven to the thermal equilibrium state appropriate to its decoupled lead Hamiltonian.
-The precise construction is discussed in Appendix B of \cite{mahajan2016entanglement}; we review it here.
-The right and left jump operators are computed in the same way, so in what follows we focus only on the jump operators for the left bath.
-Let $H_L$ be the single particle Hamiltonian of the left bath, and let $\epsilon_j$ and $\psi_j$ be its eigenvalues and eigenvectors.
-The eigenvectors are written in the $\{c_\alpha\}$ basis and can be viewed as a function of lattice site.
-Then we will have $N_L$ in rates $v_{L, j} = \sqrt{\gamma_{\text{in}, j}}\psi_j$ and $N_L$ out rates $u_{L, j} = \sqrt{\gamma_{\text{out}, j}}\psi_j$, where $\psi_j$ is treated as a column vector.
-The only constraint on the rates is that
+We construct the jump operators such that, in the absence of coupling to the wire, each lead would be driven to the thermal equilibrium state appropriate for its decoupled lead Hamiltonian.
+The precise construction is discussed in Appendix B of Ref.~\cite{mahajan2016entanglement} and we review it here.
+The right and left jump operators are computed in the same way, so in what follows we focus only on the left lead.
+Recall that the single particle Hamiltonian of the left lead is quadratic and can be written as $H_L = c^\dagger h_Lc$, where $c = [c_1, \ldots, c_{N_L}]^T$.
+Let $\epsilon_j$ and $\psi_j$ be the eigenvalues and eigenvectors of $h_L$.
+The eigenvectors are written in the $\{c_\alpha\}_{\alpha = 1}^{N_L}$ basis and can be viewed as a function of lattice site.
+If we collect all the eigenvectors into a matrix $u_h = [\psi_1, \ldots, \psi_{N_L}]$ and all the eigenvalues into a diagonal matrix $d_h = \text{diag}(\epsilon_1, \ldots, \epsilon_{N_L})$, then we have $h_Lu_h = u_hd_h$.
+Therefore our Hamiltonian can be diagonalized as follows